wxwern/cs2103t-tp/docs/UserGuide.md

 > - And more...

 ### Adding `Contact`
-React apps are made out of components.
-A component is a piece of the UI (user interface) that has its own logic and appearance.
-A component can be as small as a button, or as large as an entire page.

 Jobby can create `Contacts`.
 In the form of `Organization` and `Recruiter`, which you can add into your database with simple CLI commands.

 Let's say you want to track your job application for the `Organization: Woogle`, with a `Recruiter: John`.